h8liu-archives/p8/README.md

 code, which is not easy to understand and reason.
-This is what I hate about large softwares, they evolve over time, and becomes a large pile of code that tangled together, and it is normally impossible to just use part of the code for working because it is not well modularized.
+This is what I hate about large softwares, they evolve over time, and becomes a large pile of code that tangled together, and it is normally impossible to just use part of the code to work with something new because it is not well modularized.
 Even if it is, the modular structure is usually implicit, inter-module interfaces are often now well-defined, and hence hard for a third person to understand it completely and use just part of it to work with something new.

 So I think I will just start from scratch and see if I can do a better job on writing human understandable programs.